achukka/p3_collaboration_and_competition/Report.md

 #### Network Architecture

-The network architecture remains almost same as previous, i.e 2 hidden layers each with dimensions.
+The network architecture remains almost same as previous, i.e 2 hidden layers each with `256` nodes.
 The actor takes in a state and outputs the action, where as the critic takes in (state+action) times the number of agents.
 We've also incorporated batch normalization in the first layer for both actor and critic.

 The intial weights for the first two layers are intialized uniformly random using a `fan_in` mechanism.
 The final layers are though are clipped between `-3e3` and `3e3`.
 Instead of _ReLu_, we used _tanh_ for last year.
 As suggested from the Slack Channel, I kept both the intialization for both the actor and critics to be similar.
-This helped in converging faster.
+This has helped in converging faster.

 Changing the network architecture by tweaking things like number of hidden layers and their sizes didn't improve the performance.